 Many people associate active noise cancellation with Bose, an American privately held corporation founded in 1964 by Amar Bose.
-Noise cancelling headphones and earbuds from Bose are often used as the benchmark against which the performance of other noise cancelling products is measured.
+Noise canceling headphones and earbuds from Bose are often used as the benchmark against which the performance of other noise canceling products is measured.
 Despite the association with Bose, the roots of active noise cancellation go back to a time long before Bose was established.

 What is Passive Noise Cancellation?

 Passive noise cancellation, properly called noise isolation, involves a physical obstruction that prevents sound waves from reaching the ear drum.
 There’s also active noise cancellation, which requires battery power.
 For a detailed comparison of the two noise cancelling methods, read this article.